Computing Betti tables and minimal presentations of zero-dimensional persistent homology: Algorithms

 The time complexity of the depth-first search is linear. \end{proof}

-\begin{proof}[Proof of Proposition \ref{proposition:vertex-reduction-correctness}] The guiding principle for collapsing collapsible edges followed by the algorithm is simple: first identify a maximal monotonic tree (Definition \ref{definition:monotonic-forest}) of collapsible edges; then collapse that subtree, which does not change the homology by Lemma \ref{lemma:collapsible-forest}; and then iterate this.
+\begin{proposition} Let $(G,f)$ be a $\Pscr$-filtered graph. \cref{algorithm:vertex-reduction} outputs a vertex-minimal filtered graph homology-equivalent to $(G,f)$ and $\beta_0(H_0(G,f))$ in $O(|G|)$ time. \end{proposition} \begin{proof} The guiding principle for collapsing collapsible edges followed by the algorithm is simple: first identify a maximal monotonic tree (Definition \ref{definition:monotonic-forest}) of collapsible edges; then collapse that subtree, which does not change the homology by Lemma \ref{lemma:collapsible-forest}; and then iterate this.
 In order to do this efficiently, note that any maximal monotonic tree of collapsible edges contains exactly one local connected component of the graph (that is, a connected component in the subgraph of vertices and edges having the same $f$-value) that is minimal (that is, that has no adjacent collapsible edge decreasing the grade).
 Since the input is assumed to not have any locally collapsible edges, minimal local components are the same as minimal vertices, which are easy to identify, since these are simply vertices with no adjacent collapsible edge decreasing the grade.

 The algorithm iterates over minimal vertices, and collapses the corresponding DFS tree of collapsible edges going up in the filtration.
 Since collapsing edges cannot produce more collapsible edges (Lemma \ref{lemma:deleting-collapsin-does-not-change}(1)), nor more minimal vertices, at the end of the main for-loop there are no collapsible edges left.